lexibank/tlopo/out/vol1/chapter7.md

 ## 2.2.
 Double canoes

 It has been suggested (Roger Green, pers.comm.) that the ocean-going double-hulled canoe was an innovation of Oceanic speakers.
 He argues that it was large double canoes, stable and able to carry big loads while being sailed with traditional rig, that were the key to the transport of people, crops and domestic animals to the far-flung islands of Remote Oceania (the Pacific islands east and north of the New Guinea area, the Bismarck Archipelago and the main Solomon Islands chain).[^8] The design of double canoes varied in some details from place to place but the main structure consisted of two dugout hulls, placed parallel and usually one to two metres apart, joined by booms, with a platform built amidships.
-In the most efficient craft, represented by the Fijian drua, one hull was slightly smaller than the other.
+In the most efficient craft, represented by the Fijian _drua_, one hull was slightly smaller than the other.
 At the time of first European contact such craft were almost wholly confined to Remote Oceania, being present in New Caledonia and Fiji, in many parts of Polynesia and in a restricted region of the central Caroline Islands.
 In western Melanesia double canoes were made by the Mailu, of south-east coast Papua.
 The Mailu speak a non-Austronesian language but many of their canoe terms (and other parts of their vocabulary) are from Austronesian; it seems likely that the population of the Mailu area was once largely Austronesian-speaking.
-The Motu layatoi, a multi-hulled craft, can be derived from the double canoe.
+The Motu _laɣatoi_, a multi-hulled craft, can be derived from the double canoe.

 No term for double canoe can safely be reconstructed for any very early Austronesian interstage.
 However, a number of Oceanic languages reflect the following form: